Film / Wee Sing

 - Genre Throw Back: Pam Beall and Susan Nipp basically did this, focusing on beloved songs and chants from their childhood.
 The videos quickly followed and helped their popularity spread.

-- Maybe Magic, Maybe Mundane: The adults in the videos sometimes have this reaction because they're not privy to what happens in their kids' worlds.
+- Maybe Magic, Maybe Mundane: The adults sometimes have this reaction because they're not privy to what happens in their kids' worlds.
 In Big Rock Candy Mountain, Lisa's mom has this reaction.
 Subverted by Grandpa in Grandpa's Magical Toys; his ability to stay young at heart may mean he believes, or even knows, his toys can come to life.

 - Meaningful Name: Some of the characters in Marvelous Musical Mansion are named after musical terminology that's appropriate to their characters: